aleksander-saz/DS-Projects/Project_06/README.md

 ## Datasets description:

+users_behavior dataset has 3214 rows and 5 following columns:
 - calls - information on quantity of calls made by clients;
 - minutes - information on minutes usage by clients;
 - mb_used - information on mobile internet traffic usage by clients;